an authentic American perspective*

 “The Dominos Present: The History of Eric Clapton” describe their live show like this…

-“British Rocker Eric Clapton used his take on American Rhythm and Blues to become the most commercially successful guitarist of all time.
+“British Rocker Eric Clapton emulated take on American Rhythm and Blues to become the most commercially successful guitarist of all time.
 Comes now The Dominos, authentic American R&B players with their take on the music of Eric Clapton.”

 Can they really give their Layla treatment to all 24 of the Clapton tunes they bring for their live show?
 That’s a tall order, to be sure, but, whether their “R&B take on Clapton” is a just a marketing come-on or something they can really pull off, they got me.
 Based on The Dominos’ ambitious and intriguing concept as well as Randell Young’s improbable but clear artistic success with Layla, I am hella Jonesing to see this show.